 Please note: Chains with any emblems or items, other than a cross, are not permitted, nor are any rings, bangles, bracelets or adornments of different material.
-Students are not to wear sleepers, studs or other objects in any visible body piercing.
+Students are not to wear sleepers, studs or other objects in any visible body piercing other than in the ear as above.